kamatheuska/freecodecampbcn/index.md

 People with any level of experience are more than welcome to advice, assist or coach the FreeCodeCamp students.

-## Questions

-### is this an official meetup?
-No, FreeCodeCamp is non profit and encourages meetups but there is no such thing as an "Official" meetup.
-Everyone is free to organize or host one.
-If you would like to organize one yourself, you are free to do so.
-We are always open to join forces or sit down together to share our experiences.

-### Is it free?
-Yes, it's non profit

-### What shoul I bring?
-A laptop if you want to team up with others or want help with your own projects.

-### Do I need to speak English?
-No you don't, it is true that the students exists out of a very international mix, you're not required to be fluent in English.
-Note that the primary communication regarding the meetups will be conducted in English, but you're free to talk during the meetups in the language you're comfortable in.

 ## Next Event
 Tuesday, 9th of January from 18:30 till 20:30